anemirovsky/redcap-external-modules/docs/official-documentation.md

 Method  | Description
 ------- | -----------
 log() | See the description for the PHP version of this method (above).

-add docs for Javascript class
-	change parts that say "AbstractExternalModule is only class to reference"

 ### Utilizing Cron Jobs for Modules